thePoojaJani/thePoojaJani/README.md

-## Other Common Github Profile Sections
-👩‍💻 I'm currently working on Website Development & Data Scientist
+👩‍💻 I'm currently working on exterior and interior rendering projects.

-🧠 I'm currently learning Data Scientist

-👯‍♀️ I'm looking to collaborate on website Designing & Data Scientist Projects
+👯‍♀️ I'm looking to collaborate on exterior randering Projects.

-🤔 I'm looking for help with in Designing & Animations
+🤔 I'm looking for help with in Designing.

-- 👋 Hi, I’m @thePoojaJani
-- 👀 I’m interested in Website Development & Data Scientist

 <!---